synfinatic/helium-analysis/README.md

 ## Building

+You can [grab a precompiled binary]( https://github.com/synfinatic/helium-analysis/releases) or build it yourself.

  1. Make sure you have [Golang](https://www.golang.org) installed.
  1. Clone the repo
  1. Run: `make` using GNU Make (not BSD make).
 Your binary will be placed in